- BA, Colgate University

-- Master's in piano performance, Indiana University School of Music
+- MM, piano performance, Indiana University School of Music

 Decock has performed as soloist with regional and college orchestras throughout the Northeast and mid-Atlantic states, including several appearances with the Colgate University Concert Orchestra.

 Decock serves as an instructor in piano.
-In spring of 2015 he will be teaching a course on Leadership In a World of Innovation and Disruption.
+In the spring of 2015 he will be teaching a course on Leading Change In a World of Innovation and Disruption.